 This following list, based on open source information, is those terrorists committing or plotting known attacks on the United States.
 One of the major challenges in informing the public is the establishment media’s decision to very rarely use the term “terrorism” or “terrorist,” except for mostly FTO-oriented attacks and plots.
 Therefore, the ability to capture the threads of terrorist movement challenges grows increasingly difficult, when counterterror establishment groups are relatively mum on such issues, and the media will not attempt to accurately report on them.

-Among these 76 terrorist extremist attacks and plots on the U.S. (in this open source-based listing), the overwhelming majority of these are led and performed by U.S. citizens and U.S. residents.
-This listing shows 6 out of 76 terrorist attacks and plots led/performed by non-U.S. citizen/residents.
+Among these 88 terrorist extremist attacks and plots on the U.S. (in this open source-based listing), the overwhelming majority of these are led and performed by U.S. citizens and U.S. residents.
+This listing shows 6 out of 88 terrorist attacks and plots led/performed by non-U.S. citizen/residents.
 A seventh plot included a Haitian immigrant among its other plotters.
-But with 70 out of 76 plots led and performed by U.S. citizens and U.S. residents, that is a notable 92% of terrorist plots (based on open source data) on the U.S. homeland by American citizens and legal U.S. residents, with only three of those U.S. citizen/resident-led 70 terror attacks/plots only including a U.S. resident, showing 88% of terrorist plots led or supported by U.S. citizens.
+But the vast majority of 88 plots are led and performed by U.S. citizens and U.S. residents (based on open source data) on the U.S. homeland by American citizens and legal U.S. residents, with only a few of those U.S. citizen/resident-led 88 terror attacks/plots only including a U.S. resident, showing the overwhelming majority of terrorist plots led or supported by U.S. citizens.
 Yet a very significant amount of U.S. resources, personnel, and focus on terror-prevention is foreign focused.
 When essentially 9 out of 10 terrorist plots and attacks come from American citizens and residents, this approach and formula requires a further assessment.
-It is also notable that, of these 76 terror plots/attacks over 8 years, 38 of these have been in the past TWO YEARS – 50 percent of the total.
+It is also notable that, of these 88 terror plots/attacks over 8 years, nearly 40 of these have been in the past TWO YEARS – 50 percent of the total.
 Clearly, we are seeing an evolution and dramatic increase in terrorist attacks and plots, despite determined efforts by the establishment media increasing not to refer to the word “terrorism” in news reports.

 — Notable Terrorist Attacks/Plots on U.S. Homeland Over Past 8 Years (Open Source Data) —